holaplex/marketplace-js-sdk/README.md

 # Holaplex Marketplace Standard JS SDK

 Submit actions to the [Metaplex Auction House](https://docs.metaplex.com/auction-house/definition) program that adhere to the Holaplex Marketplace Standard.
-Its recommend to leverage the sdk with typescript to get access to the package type definitions.
+Its recommend to leverage the sdk with typescript to get access to the package type definitions and code completion.

 ## Setup